Nitro system considerations for performance tuning

 -

 Larger packet sizes can increase throughput for the data that an instance can send and receive on the network.
+Amazon EC2 supports jumbo frames of 9001 bytes, however other services may enforce different limits.
 Smaller packet sizes can increase the packet process rate, but this can reduce the maximum achieved bandwidth when the number of packets exceed PPS allowances.

 If the size of a packet exceeds the Maximum Transmission Unit (MTU) of a network hop, a router along the path might fragment it.
-The resulting packet fragments are considered exceptions, and are processed at the standard rate (not accelerated).
+The resulting packet fragments are considered exceptions, and are normally processed at the standard rate (not accelerated).
 This can cause variations in your performance.
-Amazon EC2 supports jumbo frames of 9001 bytes, however not all services support it.
+However, you can override the standard behavior for outbound fragmented packets with the fragment proxy mode setting.
+For more information, see Maximize network performance on your Nitro system.
 We recommended that you evaluate your topology when you configure MTU.

 - Protocol trade-offs